DrAShabut/AndroidDev/session-2.md

 **Can you make the app interactive?**

-**Exercise 3: Design your MakeitClean app**
+**Exercise 3: Design your health app (assignment)**

 Start thinking about your UI layout for your app and test the layout using the layout validation.

 **Exercise 4: Use Git in Android Studio**

-Working with Git in Android is quite easy and it need only a few steps, if you use a Mac machine, then the following [Medium article](https://betterprogramming.pub/how-to-use-git-in-android-studio-part-1-a8a554006aad) is for you.
-If you use a VM or Windows machine, then the only difference is the first step to go to File ➤ Settings ➤ Version Control ➤ Git instead of Preferences.
+Working with Git in Android is relatively easy and it needs only a few steps, if you use a Mac machine, then the following [Medium article](https://betterprogramming.pub/how-to-use-git-in-android-studio-part-1-a8a554006aad) is for you.
+If you use a VM or Windows machine, the only difference is the first step to go to File ➤ Settings ➤ Version Control ➤ Git instead of Preferences.
 The rest will be the same.

 **Happy design time**